Battle Mechanics

 When every player has chosen an action for a turn, the game determines in what order the Pokémon should move, according to the following rules (earlier rules on the list take precendence over later rules):

-1. Switching Pokémon will always happen before any other action, unless an opponent used the move Pursuit, in which case the Pursuit user moves first and strikes the Pokémon that is about to switch out (dealing double the usual damage) before the switch happens.
+1. Switching Pokémon will always happen before any other action, unless an opponent used the move Pursuit on the Pokémon being switched out, in which case the Pursuit user moves first and strikes the Pokémon (dealing double the usual damage) before the switch happens.

 2. In a rotation battle, rotation happens after switching but before moves are used.
 The Pokémon that is rotated in can use a move (but not switch out) on the same turn the rotation happens.

-4. Any Pokémon that is holding a Quick Claw which activates on that turn (20% chance) or has consumed a Custap Berry on this turn (happens at the beginning of the turn if the Pokémon's current HP is less than 25% of its maximum HP) moves before other Pokémon whose moves have the same priority.
-If multiple Pokémon activate Quick Claw or a Custap Berry in the same turn, they will move in descending order by their calculated Speed stat (see below).
+5. Any Pokémon that is holding a Quick Claw which activates on that turn (20% chance, or 23.4% in the second generation), has the ability Quick Draw and has it activate on that turn (30% chance), or has consumed a Custap Berry on this turn (happens at the beginning of the turn if the Pokémon's current HP is less than 25% of its maximum HP) moves before other Pokémon whose moves have the same priority.
+If multiple Pokémon activate Quick Claw, Quick Draw or a Custap Berry in the same turn, they will move in descending order by their calculated Speed stat (see below).

 However, the turn order can also be tweaked from this order during the execution of the turn itself: